Returns Management

 According to the Council of Supply Chain Management Professionals, logistics is “a part of the supply chain process that plans, implements, and controls the efficient, effective forward and reverse flow and storage of goods, services, and related information between the point of origin and the point of consumption to meet customer requirements.”

-Logistics primarily handles the movement and storage of materials used in product creation, while a supply chain refers to the entire network of people and companies involved in creating a product.
+Logistics primarily handles the movement and storage of materials used in product creation, while a supply chain refers to the entire network of people and companies involved in producing and delivering a product.

 Interestingly, the term “logistics” was once mainly used in the military context to describe maintaining an army’s supply lines.
-Some of history’s most successful military leaders, such as Alexander the Great, Hannibal, and Wellington, were known for creating efficient systems for transporting supplies and weapons to their troops.
+Historical figures like Alexander the Great, Hannibal, and Wellington were known for pioneering efficient logistics systems that supported long-range campaigns.

-Today, the role of logistics is just as important to the success of modern businesses as it was to military campaigns, and cutting-edge logistical technologies are crucial to business operations.
+Today, the role of logistics is just as vital to the success of modern businesses.
+Cutting-edge logistical technologies and 3PL logistics providers are now foundational to operational efficiency and customer satisfaction.

 Main Components of Logistics